 Activate Yeast:

 - Combine sugar and water.
 Bring water to boil until sugar is dissolved completely.
 Allow water to become lukewarm.
-It should not be burning hot to touch but still warm.
+It should not be burning hot to the touch but still warm.

 Prepare Dough:

 - The dough will be sticky.
 Do not add more flour.
 Add olive oil.
 Knead the dough for 3 – 5 minutes.
 It will become non-sticky.
 In a stand mixer, you can churn it at high speed for 2 – 3 minutes.
+Focaccia does not require too much kneading.

 Proofing: